owhite/balancing-robot-notes/DOCS/CAN.md

-# Intro
+# CAN Telemtry of Position and Velocity
-## CAN POS/VEL, Telemetry, and Scheduling — System Goals
+## System Goals
 - System Goals (Teensy 4.0 “brain” + ESCs over CAN)
 - Note: the ESC uses firmware called "MESC"
 - Deterministic control at 1 kHz on Teensy.